technative-academy/Mixtape-Magic/README.md

+🎵 Mixtape Magic!
+🚀 Overview
+Mixtape Magic is a project that allows users to show playlists using authentication, and database integration.
+The project has been built using modern web technologies.

+🛠 Tech Stack
+React
+Hosting: Supabase & Render
+Build Tools: Prettier, ESLint

+📌 Features
+🎨 Component-Based UI: Modular and scalable design
+🔐 Authentication: JWT-based auth system
+🚀 Continuous Deployment: Netlify (Frontend) & Render (Backend)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.